Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: The existence and regularity for the free boundary problem

-An immediate consequence of Proposition \ref{prop:gradu2} is the following corollary. \begin{cor} Let $\psi$ be a local minimizer to \eqref{eq:energy_new}.
-Then every blow up limit of $\psi$ at $\bar x\in \Gamma_\psi\cap \mcD$ is a half plane solution with slope $\lambda$ in a neighborhood of the origin. \end{cor} The proof is the same as in \cite[Corollary 4.4]{ACF84}, which we do not repeat here.
 With Corollary \ref{cor:plane_blowup} at hand, one can make use of the improvement of flatness arguments, which is rather standard now, to show that the free boundary is locally a $C^{1,\alpha}$ graph for some $\alpha\in (0,1)$.
 For the proof we refer to \cite[Section 5]{ACF84} for the case of minimizers of the energy $\int_{\mcD}\mcG(\nabla \psi) $, and \cite{D11, DFS15} for a different argument which does not rely on energy minimality and also allows to deal with the inhomogeneous terms.